Unthrottled/spring-webflux/notes.md

 Spring WebFlux includes a lightweight, functional programming model in which functions are used to route and handle requests and contracts are designed for immutability.

 >For example, given a Publisher that is not a Mono, the Jackson JSON message writer expects multiple values.
 If the media type implies an infinite stream — e.g. "application/json+stream", values are written and flushed individually; otherwise values are buffered into a list and rendered as a JSON array.

-Reactive Streams.org
----

-Handling streams of data—especially “live” data whose volume is not predetermined—requires special care in an asynchronous system.
-The most prominent issue is that resource consumption needs to be controlled such that a fast data source does not overwhelm the stream destination.
-Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

-The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary—think passing elements on to another thread or thread-pool—while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.

-The reactive manifesto
----
-we want systems that are Responsive, Resilient, Elastic and Message Driven.
-We call these Reactive Systems.

-Reactive Systems are:

-- Responsive: The system responds in a timely manner if at all possible.
-Responsiveness is the cornerstone of usability and utility, but more than that, responsiveness means that problems may be detected quickly and dealt with effectively.
-Responsive systems focus on providing rapid and consistent response times, establishing reliable upper bounds so they deliver a consistent quality of service.
-This consistent behaviour in turn simplifies error handling, builds end user confidence, and encourages further interaction.
-- Resilient: The system stays responsive in the face of failure.
-This applies not only to highly-available, mission-critical systems — any system that is not resilient will be unresponsive after a failure.
-Resilience is achieved by replication, containment, isolation and delegation.
-Failures are contained within each component, isolating components from each other and thereby ensuring that parts of the system can fail and recover without compromising the system as a whole.
-Recovery of each component is delegated to another (external) component and high-availability is ensured by replication where necessary.
-The client of a component is not burdened with handling its failures.
-- Elastic: The system stays responsive under varying workload.
-Reactive Systems can react to changes in the input rate by increasing or decreasing the resources allocated to service these inputs.
-This implies designs that have no contention points or central bottlenecks, resulting in the ability to shard or replicate components and distribute inputs among them.
-Reactive Systems support predictive, as well as Reactive, scaling algorithms by providing relevant live performance measures.
-They achieve elasticity in a cost-effective way on commodity hardware and software platforms.
-- Message Driven: Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation and location transparency.
-This boundary also provides the means to delegate failures as messages.
-Employing explicit message-passing enables load management, elasticity, and flow control by shaping and monitoring the message queues in the system and applying back-pressure when necessary.
-Location transparent messaging as a means of communication makes it possible for the management of failure to work with the same constructs and semantics across a cluster or within a single host.
-Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.

 Project Reactor
 ---